huggingface/transformers/docs/source/add_new_model.md

 - Add graphic

-## Adding brand_new_bert to 🤗Transformers
+## Adding BrandNewBert to 🤗 Transformers

-For exemplary purposes, we will call the model that we will add to 🤗Transformers `"brand_new_bert"`.
+For exemplary purposes, we will call the model that we will add to 🤗 Transformers BrandNewBert.
+Everyone has different preferences of how to port a model so it can be very helpful for you to take a look at summaries of how other contributors ported models to Hugging Face.
+Here is a list of community blog posts on how to port a model:

+1. (Porting GPT2 Model)[https://medium.com/huggingface/from-tensorflow-to-pytorch-265f40ef2a28] by [Thomas](https://huggingface.co/thomwolf)
+2. (Porting WMT19 MT Model)[https://huggingface.co/blog/porting-fsmt] by [Stas](https://huggingface.co/stas)
+3. TODO(PVP): ADD TAPAS blog post by Niels?

+In the following, we try to give you a general receipe that we found most useful when porting a model to 🤗 Transformers.

 The following list is a summary of everything that has to be done to add a model and can be used by you as a To-Do List: